elizavetasemenova/prob-epi/03_intro_epi.md

 # Introduction to Modelling in epidemiology

-In this course we will consider a range of models used in epidemiology - from <font color='orange'>hierarchical modelling</font> and <font color='orange'>spatial statistics</font> to <font color='orange'>disease transmission modelling</font> - and their probabilistic formulation.
-In order to perform Bayesian inference we will use the probabilistic programing language (PPL) Numpyro.
+In this course we will consider a range of models used in epidemiology - from <font color='orange'>hierarchical modelling</font> and <font color='orange'>spatial statistics</font> to <font color='orange'>disease transmission modelling</font> - and their probabilistic (Bayesian) formulation.
+In order to perform Bayesian inference we will use the probabilistic programing language (PPL) <font color='teal'>Numpyro</font>.

 Let's uncover each of the three key terms of the course - **epidemioligy**, **Bayesian modelling** and **probablistic programming**.
-You can think of them as the 'What?', 'Why?' and 'How?' of the course, correspondingly.
+You can think of them as the 'Why?', 'What?' and 'How?' of the course, correspondingly.

 (epidemiology)=
 ## Epidemiology

-Epidemiology is the 'What?' of this course, i.e. 'What real-life phenomena do we want to study?'
+Epidemiology is the 'Why?' of this course, i.e. 'Why do we want to build the probabilistic models which we will consider?'.
+I.e. 'What real-life phenomena do we want the models to help us study?'

 The range of computational models which we will cover is motivated by questions in epidemiology and public health.